okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.05.0

-* Post calls to the Org API endpoint, `/org/email/bounces/remove-list` that create an email bounces remove list returned an HTTP 500 Internal Server Error.
+* Post calls to the Org API endpoint that creates an email bounces remove list (`/org/email/bounces/remove-list`) returned an HTTP 500 Internal Server Error.
 (OKTA-489040)

 * If the Administrator Roles API ([users](/docs/reference/api/roles/#remove-a-group-target-from-a-group-administrator-role-given-to-a-user) and [groups](/docs/reference/api/roles/#remove-a-group-target-from-a-group-administrator-role-given-to-a-group)) endpoints contained an invalid role type, an HTTP 500 Internal Server Error was returned.
 (OKTA-393032)